 To remove a contact for your list, you can click on the “X” button that appears when you hover over their name on the left sidebar, or click “Remove Contact” on their contact page.
 Removing a contact from your list will not delete them from your OnSIP organization.
 You can add them back at any time using the Add Contacts function.

 The OnSIP app can make and receive calls from phone numbers, internal extensions, and other SIP addresses.
 Video calls can be made and received to and from other video-capable phones.

 Answering Inbound Calls

-An inbound call will trigger a notification within the app providing the caller ID and phone number.
-To answer the call, select the green Answer Call button that appears in the notification window.
+An inbound call will trigger a notification within the app providing the caller ID name and phone number.
+To answer the call, select the green Answer Call button that appears in the calling window.
 The OnSIP app will automatically know if the inbound call is a video or audio call, and manage it accordingly.